SharePoint/sp-dev-docs/docs/general-development/developing-with-duet-enterprise-2-0.md

 ## Adding external content types
 <a name="AddingECT"> </a>

 In order to access the external data housed on the SAP system, you will have to add an external content type.
-Since SAP data is exposed through OData endpoints, the auto-generation tools installed in Visual Studio can be used to  [How to: Create an external content type from an OData source in SharePoint 2013](how-to-create-an-external-content-type-from-an-odata-source-in-sharepoint.md) that is scoped at the app level.
+Since SAP data is exposed through OData endpoints, the auto-generation tools installed in Visual Studio can be used to  [How to: Create an external content type from an OData source in SharePoint](how-to-create-an-external-content-type-from-an-odata-source-in-sharepoint.md) that is scoped at the app level.